 Several human rights groups have said that the recent Chinese policy in the long-running conflict with the Muslim minority in Xinjiang has involved mass surveillance and imprisonment without the proper procedure of over one million people in “re-education camps”.

-China says its policies are in response to political extremism and the threat of terrorism, but the ever-growing reports of those camps actually being used as forced labor camps leaves the world wondering about what actually is happening there.
+China says its policies are in response to political extremism and the threat of terrorism, but the ever-growing reports of those camps actually being used as forced labor camps leave the world wondering about what actually is happening there.

 Liberal Democrat foreign affairs spokesperson, Alistair Carmichael, said: “The images we have seen in recent days are harrowing and inhuman.
-The government has a duty to take a lead and do all we can to save the Uighur people.
+The government has a duty to take a lead and do all it can to save the Uighur people.

-“We must be clear what is happening here.
+“We must be clear about what is happening here.
 The Chinese government is engineering a genocide.
 The foreign secretary must come before MPs before the recess and set out what urgent actions the government will take, both on an international level and unilaterally.”